tawalaya/OneDriveJavaSDK/README.md

 ### Error handling
 There are two exceptions that can occur while using the SDK.
 The one that can occur most often is the [OneDriveException](http://tawalaya.github.io/OneDriveJavaSDK/docs/de/tuberlin/onedrivesdk/OneDriveException.html).
 This exception will be thrown in most cases if the API refused a command send by the SDK.
 Please look for solutions on the developer side of [Microsoft](https://dev.onedrive.com/) for explanations.
 The other exception that can occur is the
 [OneDriveAuthenticationException](http://tawalaya.github.io/OneDriveJavaSDK/docs/de/tuberlin/onedrivesdk/networking/OneDriveAuthenticationException.html).
 This exception will be thrown if the session that the SDK is using is no longer valid.
 Ether use the `sdk.authenticateWithRefreshToken(sdk.getRefreshToken())` or make sure to enable the [automatic refresh](#automatic-refresh)

+## Additional Information
+* for more information about availible classes and methods visit the [javadoc pages](http://tawalaya.github.io/OneDriveJavaSDK/docs/)
+* for more information about the underling service visit the [dev.onedrive.com](https://dev.onedrive.com/README.htm) site.